Lei Feng: Popular image

 Lei Feng, Chinese poster by Qiu Wei (丘玮).
 Caption reads: "Follow Lei Feng's example; love the Party, love Socialism, love the people".

-Lei Feng was not widely known until after his death.
-In 1963, Lei Feng's Diary was first presented to the public by Lin Biao in the first of many "Learn from Lei Feng" campaigns.
+In popular analysis, Lei Feng and his diary were not widely known until after his death.
+According to Harold Tanner, Lei Feng's Diary was first presented to the public by Lin Biao in the first of many "Learn from Lei Feng" campaigns in 1963, after Lei's death.
 The diary was full of accounts of Lei's admiration for Mao Zedong, his selfless deeds, and his desire to foment revolutionary spirit.
 Famously, he pledged that his only ambition was "to be a rustless screw" in the revolutionary cause.
 Lin's use of Lei's diary was part of a larger effort to improve Mao's image, which had suffered after the Great Leap Forward.
 Western scholars generally believe that the diary was forged by Party officials under Lin's direction.

+However, contemporary researchers noted that Lei Feng's diary was not in fact discovered after his death; excerpts had already been published between 1959 and 1960, then circulated through the Party propaganda system until Mao's approval helped turn Lei Feng into a national icon.
+Lei Feng was, unlike earlier historians believed, already a well-known media figure while he was alive.

 The diary contains about 200,000 words describing selfless thoughts with enthusiastic comments on Mao and the inspiring nature of the Party.
 The campaign began at a time when the Chinese economy was recovering from the Great Leap Forward campaign.
 In 1964 the Lei Feng campaign shifted gradually from doing good deeds to a cult of Mao.

 When Lei Feng died in the line of duty, he was only 22, but his short life gives concentrated expression to the noble ideals of a new people, nurtured with the communist spirit, and also to the noble moral integrity and values of the Chinese people in the new period.
 These are firm faith in communist ideals, political warmheartedness for the party and the socialist cause, the revolutionary will to work arduously for self-improvement, the moral quality and self-cultivation of showing fraternal unity and taking pleasure in assisting others, the heroic spirit of being ready to take up cudgels for a just cause without caring for one's safety, the attitude of seeking advancement and studying hard, and the genuine spirit of matching words with deeds and enthusiastically carrying out one's duties.